TyeMcQueen/terraform-google-certificate-map-simple/README.md

 You can use `module.NAME.certs[HOSTNAME]` to access items in the `.provisioning_issue` and `.authorization_attempt_info` records to get information about the status of a certificate.

+## Infrastructure Created

+### Enable Cloud Certificate Manager API

+Using the module enables the Certificate Manager API in the GCP project.
+Note that this can take longer than Terraform will wait and so the first time you use this module, you may have to wait a minute and then `apply` a second time.
+There are no input variables nor output values associated with this.

+### Output Value Maps

+The resource records for most of the infrastructure created are returned in output values that are maps where the keys are fully qualified hostnames.
+The output value `module.NAME.keys` is the list of these fully qualified hostnames, first those from `hostnames1` followed by those from `hostnames2`, but skipping any duplicates (and any hostnames that end in just "|").

+For example, consider this invocation of the module:

+    module "my-certs" {
+      # ...
+      hostnames1    = [ "api", "*", "web" ]
+    } #                  0      1    2

+You could get the `.id` for the wildcard cert created via `module.my-certs.dns-certs["*.my-domain.com"].id` or via `module.my-certs.dns-certs[module.my-certs.keys[1]].id`.

+### DNS-Authorized SSL Certificates

+For each hostname you list (in `hostnames1` or `hostnames2`) that does not contain a "|", a DNS-Authorized SSL Certificate is created.
+When this module creates such a certificate, it also creates a DNS Authorization and the DNS Record that fulfills that authorization.
+This last item requires write access to the GCP-Managed DNS Zone where the hostname would be registered.
+Obviously, `dns-zone-ref` must be set for this to work.

+The only other [input variables](#list-of-input-variables) that impact these items are:

+* `project`
+* `name-prefix`, `description`, and `labels` (except for DNS records, which do not support such)
+* `dns-ttl-secs` (only the DNS records)

+Output values:

+* `dns-certs` - A map of resource records for created DNS-auth'ed certificates
+* `dns-auths` - A map of resource records for created DNS authorizations
+* `dns` - A map of resource records for DNS Records granting authorization

+### LB-Authorized SSL Certificates

+For each hostname you list (in `hostnames1` or `hostnames2`) that ends in "|LB", an LB-Authorized SSL Certificate is created.

+The only other [input variables](#list-of-input-variables) that impact their creation are:

+* `project`, `name-prefix`, `description`, and `labels`

+Output values:

+* `lb-certs` - A map of resource records for created LB-auth'ed certificates

+### Certificate Maps

+For each of `map-name1` and `map-name2` that are not left blank, this module creates a certificate map having the specified name.
+The entries correspond to the entries in the same-numbered `hostnames1` and/or `hostnames2` variables.

+The only other [input variables](#list-of-input-variables) that impact their creation are:

+* `project`, `description`, `labels`, and `map-labels`

+The output value with the resource record for the `map-name1` certificate map is `module.NAME.map1[0]`.
+For `map-name2`, it is `module.NAME.map2[0]`.

+### Certificate Map Entries

+When a certificate map is created, an entry is created for each hostname listed in the same-numbered input variable (`hostnames1` or `hostnames2`), except for hostnames that end in just "|".

+The only other [input variables](#list-of-input-variables) that impact their creation are:

+* `cert-ids`, `project`, `description`, and `labels`

+The creation of certificate map entries is actually done using a combination of 12 different resource blocks.
+These are combined into 4 different output values: `primary1`, `others1`, `primary2`, and `others2`.
+Each of these is a Terraform map from fully qualified hostnames to resource records for certificate map entries.
+The `primary1` and `primary2` maps will each have either 0 or 1 entries which are the PRIMARY entries.
+The `others1` and `others2` maps will contain the non-PRIMARY entries.

 ## Limitations